Victoria HarbourCats: 2024

 On July 9, Carson Cormier and Tate Shimao were selected to represent the HarbourCats in the 2024 All Star Game in Bellingham.

 The HarbourCats made the playoffs for the fourth straight season as a wildcard.
 The HarbourCats faced the AppleSox in the Divisional Series for the second year in a row.
 The HarbourCats would win game one 4–2 in Victoria, but would lose games two and three in Wenatchee.

 2025

 Thomas Bridges (Northwestern) was announced by the league as its pitcher of the week on July 7.

 On July 8, J.C.
 Allen (UC San Diego), Tanner Beltowski (Westmont), Thomas Bridges (Northwestern), Jack Johnson (Baylor) and Logan Shepherd (Mercer) were selected to represent the HarbourCats at the All Star Game in Bellingham.

 The HarbourCats improved on their 29–25 record from the previous season.
 The team went 32-22 and finished third in the North Division.
 52,702 total fans attended Victoria's twenty-six home games for an average of 1,950 fans per game.

 The HarbourCats qualified for the postseason as a wildcard in their fifth straight appearance (not counting 2020 and 2021 when the team had to suspend operations due to COVID lockdowns).
 The HarbourCats faced the Edmonton Riverhawks in the North Divisional Series but lost 1–2.

+2026

+Hudson Lance was named pitcher of the week by the league on June 15th.